3lelo/WRO-Future-Engineers-2024/README.md

 The division by 2 accounts for the round trip of the wave—going to the object and coming back.

 And we used the Ultrasonic for calculate the distance on the right, left, back, and front sides. also to make sure if the car will be crash from the front corner sides.

+#### Components of an H-Bridge:
+1. **Switches (Transistors or MOSFETs)**: These act as the electronic switches that control the flow of current through the motor.
+2. **DC Motor**: This is the load whose direction and speed you want to control.
+3. **Power Supply**: Provides the necessary voltage and current for the motor.

+#### Basic Operation:

+1. **Forward Direction**: To drive the motor forward, you close switches S1 and S4 (top-left and bottom-right) and open switches S2 and S3 (top-right and bottom-left).
+This allows current to flow from the positive supply, through S1, through the motor from one terminal to the other, and finally through S4 to the ground.
+This sets up a voltage across the motor in one direction.

+2. **Reverse Direction**: To drive the motor in reverse, you close switches S2 and S3 and open switches S1 and S4.
+This allows current to flow from the positive supply, through S2, through the motor in the opposite direction, and finally through S3 to the ground.
+This sets up a voltage across the motor in the opposite direction.

+3. **Stop (Brake)**: To stop the motor, you can do one of two things:
+   - Open all switches (S1, S2, S3, S4) so no current flows through the motor (coast to stop).
+   - Close both top switches (S1 and S2) or both bottom switches (S3 and S4).
+This will short-circuit the motor, causing it to quickly brake (dynamic braking).

+4. **Speed Control**: The speed of the motor can be controlled using Pulse Width Modulation (PWM).
+By rapidly turning the switches on and off, you can control the average voltage and current supplied to the motor, thereby controlling its speed.

+#### Safety Considerations:

+- **Shoot-through Condition**: Care must be taken to never close both switches on the same side (e.g., S1 and S2 simultaneously or S3 and S4 simultaneously) as this would create a direct short circuit across the power supply, causing a large current that could damage the components.
+This is known as a "shoot-through" condition.

+- **Flyback Diodes**: When a motor is suddenly switched off or reversed, it can generate a back EMF (electromotive force) due to its inductance.
+Flyback diodes are often added across each switch to protect against voltage spikes caused by this back EMF.

+### Applications:

+- **Motor Control**: The primary use of an H-bridge is in DC motor control for applications such as robotics, drones, conveyor belts, and other automated systems.
+- **Bidirectional Current Flow**: They can be used in any application where bidirectional current flow is needed.

+In summary, an H-bridge circuit enables the direction and speed control of a DC motor by allowing current to flow in both directions and managing the switching of the motor's power.